markaggar/HA_Template_sensors/Water Leak Detection/README.md

 # Leak Detection for Home Assistant

-**THIS PACKAGE IS SUPERCEDED BY WATER MONITOR integration.
+**THIS PACKAGE IS SUPERSEDED BY WATER MONITOR integration.
 Navigate up and few clicks and you'll find it in my repos**

 This sensor package + automations provides smart water leak detection using flow sensors and burst pattern recognition, including:
 - **Low Flow Leak detection**